sanny-io/steamlogin/README.md

 Please note that **a response can only ever be validated once.** Subsequent attempts will always fail.

-`getSteamLoginUrl` is shared between the server and client portions of this library, so you can use it on both SPAs and server rendered pages.

 ## `response`

 It's an object that Steam sends to the specified `returnUrl` through GET parameters after the user has logged in.

 If `returnUrl` is a client (like an SPA), `getSteamLoginResponse` creates this object for you.
-If you need to validate the login, you must send it to the server and call `validateSteamLogin` over there.
+If you need to validate the login, you must send it to a server and call `validateSteamLogin` over there.
 Otherwise, you can immediately start using the 64-bit Steam ID of the user with `getSteamIdFromResponse`.

 If `returnUrl` is a server (like express), this object can be accessed through your server software's GET parameters. **You shouldn't directly use `getSteamIdFromResponse` on the server, as it doesn't perform any validation.** You should instead get the Steam
 ID through `validateSteamLogin`.